 What kind of worker is most likely to choose risk over reason?
 Researchers at the University of Montana’s Department of Health and Human Performance have come to some conclusions.
 They found that 20 percent of wildland firefighters demonstrate symptoms of attention deficit-hyperactivity disorder, compared to a national average of 9 percent.
 The researchers discovered similar statistics in miners, suggesting that people with ADHD gravitate toward high-risk jobs.
 Research like this may help industry mold environments that accommodate the risky ways in which some people unconsciously approach dangerous work.
 For example, according to the University of Montana study, individuals with ADHD show higher rates of substance abuse, which may explain the unsparing quantities of alcohol my fire crew in Montana consumed, or the fairytale levels of meth that are said to circulate among oil field, short-haul truckers.

-You might also enjoy an article I wrote in May, 2010: “Stupid people are confident, while the intelligent are doubtful“.
+A related article from May, 2010: “Stupid people are confident, while the intelligent are doubtful“.